redned70/DMSBanditMissions/BETA and Code Dump/new Bandit testing/README.md

 Please report any BETA mission issues or comments (especially if they are working) so i can add them to the live package<br>
 <br><br>

+<b>nedmulti_mission1</b><br>
+This is a test fo how far you can push the logic<br>
+It randomly selects messages and vehicle types<br>
+It loads items into vehicle with cash<br>
+It has a sliding scale of %chance of persistant vehicle<br>
+Its probably more complex than it should be as a test for me<br>

 Installing.<br>
 1. Copy contents of this folder>/missions/bandit/ into a3_dms.pbo /missions/bandit/ , you can remove old missions.<br>